As a city girl, with city children, there’s nothing I love more than a farm-stay. It lightens my heart to see my kids run with abandon on grass.

 My son was rather taken with Dash, though I’m not sure whether it was because he was exceedingly cute, or just very approachable because he is so small.

-What I think families with children will love about an equine farm stay is that it gives children of all ages something to do.
+What I think families with children will love about an equine farm stay is that it gives both children something to do.
 You can traipse around the property together or play with the smaller animals.
 You can chill out in your cabin with one child while the other goes for a riding lesson.

 At Eden Farm Escape they even have Fur Real horses (robotic horse toys) for really small children to play with while their bigger siblings have a go at the real thing.